This article was updated on July 17, 2020.

 Last year, with its 65 million active users, Atlassian Jira was and still is one of the most popular project management tools.
 Now, the number is probably even higher.
 No wonder that we often hear people complaining about the amount of time they spend in this software.
 And, we’re not talking here about working on a project or checking off the tasks from Kanban or Scrum boards.
-There’s a number of problems that managers, end users, and Jira admins need to face in order to work effectively.
+There’s a number of problems that managers, end-users, and Jira admins need to face in order to work effectively.

 Common Jira Software problems

 The truth is, Jira is a complex piece of software.
 There is a number of more advanced actions to do inside Jira that aren’t as pleasant and easy as dragging and dropping tasks from left to right.
-That’s why people so often openly profess their hate for Jira, either managers, end users and (especially) Jira admins.
+That’s why people so often openly profess their hate for Jira, either managers, end-users, and (especially) Jira admins.
 Everyone simply gets sick of scrolling through endless issue creation screens when throwing tickets in a hurry, making mistakes as we go through all the questions (sometimes unnecessary), cursing under our breath, because no human being should be punished like that.
 For crying out loud, it’s not like we have to answer the never-ending flow of questions from children, because we’re doing business here.
-Not only that, but we need to duplicate the same ticket, especially the complex ones like onboarding a new employee or planning marketing campaign, over and over again for professional life is hard and mostly based on repetition.
+Not only that, but we need to duplicate the same ticket, especially the complex ones like onboarding a new employee or planning a marketing campaign, over and over again for professional life is hard and mostly based on repetition.
 Add to that copying the same task but on completely different Jira instance or an external tool like Trello, and we’re doomed.
 Especially when we don’t know a colleague from another team who’s assigned to help us with the ticket, and need to contact them right now.
 Let’s not forget about Jira admins who constantly are on the call and ready to help us with configuring it all for us.

 How to make work in Jira Software painless

-No fear, though, because there are ways that may be our life-savers at work.
+No fear, though, because there are ways that might be our life-savers at work.
 Being a Gold Top Vendor on the Atlassian Marketplace, we’ve come up with four solutions to those common Jira Software problems.

 Enhance cross-team collaboration and external communication

 Good news, we don’t have to give the third parties or colleagues from another team access to our Jira to boost cooperation between teams and communication with external stakeholders.
 We can find a way around it by synchronizing Jira instances or connecting our project with Trello boards and map fields that are a must on the ticket.
 This way we replicate the issues automatically with all the information we consider important for another party.
 On the Atlassian Marketplace, we’ll find a couple of apps that may help us with this.
-So, for example, we’ll go for Issue SYNC if we want to set up a connection beetwen Jira instances with specific cases like push-pull (behind the firewall scenario) or even internal synchronization, when projects inside one instance are isolated from each other.
+So, for example, we’ll go for Issue SYNC if we want to set up a connection between Jira instances with specific cases like push-pull (behind the firewall scenario) or even internal synchronization, when projects inside one instance are isolated from each other.
 Then, we can map both necessary fields and workflows, and search over remote issues with JQL.

 Issue SYNC enables us cross-team collaboration between two or more Jira instances

-Synchronizing Jira with Trello is another way to share our work with other departments that don’t use Jira or even external stakeholders who want to keep track on the progress we make.
+Synchronizing Jira with Trello is another way to share our work with other departments that don’t use Jira or even external stakeholders who want to keep track of the progress we make.
 In this case, we can use Trello Sync for Jira to set up a one-way or two-way connection, depending on our needs, and map the most important fields from Jira issues to Trello cards or vice-versa.
-The best part is that we need to engage Jira admin only to give us permissions to configure specific synchronizations, and afterwards they can go back to their tasks (whatever they are).
+The best part is that we need to engage Jira admin only to give us permission to configure specific synchronizations, and afterwards they can go back to their tasks (whatever they are).

 Design a smart Create Issue screen